Can Pool Leak Through Tile Grout? Expert Detection Guide

 - Ensure the pool pump is off to eliminate water circulation

-- Add a few drops of dark food coloring (red or blue works best) near suspected grout lines
+- Add just 2-3 drops of dark food coloring (red or blue works best) near suspected grout lines - use minimal amounts to avoid potential staining of pool surfaces

 - Watch carefully for the colored water being drawn into cracks or gaps in the grout